 Sunlight.
 Mountain hiking.
 Canoeing.
 For years, health care practitioners and researchers have believed in the healing power of therapeutic adventure (or ecotherapy).
 Among its benefits are easing stress and anxiety and helping individuals overcome depression.

-Scheinfeld — a counseling psychology doctoral candidate at the University of Texas at Austin — discovered the connection between therapeutic adventure and veterans’ mental health challenges while instructing a 2009 Outward Bound canoeing trip in northern Minnesota.
+Scheinfeld, who received his doctorate in counseling psychology in summer 2014 from the University of Texas at Austin, discovered the connection between therapeutic adventure and veterans’ mental health challenges while instructing a 2009 Outward Bound canoeing trip in northern Minnesota.

 “I realized that therapeutic adventure provided a unique opportunity for veterans to come together as a community again after their deployment,” says Scheinfeld.
 “It helps them explore their interpersonal and intrapersonal challenges in a safe, supportive environment.”